How to Get a Free Laptop (From Colleges, the Government, and More)

 Here’s where to look for deals on like-new laptops at a great price:

 eBay is hit-or-miss with free laptops.
 You can set alerts for new items by choosing [+] Follow This Search, so you’ll get notified of new listings.

-Chromebooks are a great alternative to a traditional laptop for a lot of reasons.
-Chief among them: they give you a lot of daily functionality for a great price.
-TechRadar has a great list here of current deals.
+Chromebooks are a great alternative to a traditional laptop because they give you a lot of daily functionality for a great price.
+TechRadar has a great list of current deals.
 Most are under $200.